 When Platelet Rich Plasma will not work for shoulder labrum tear and when it will

 We will often see patients who went to their orthopedic surgeon and were able to receive a PRP injection into the shoulder.
-In our experience we have found that you cannot simply offer a single platelet rich plasma injection inside the joint and expect superior results.
-When Prolotherapy/PRP inctions are offered here a patient may expect 30 injections and a comprehensive treatment.
-This type of treatment offers the patient a superior healing program to including the ligament and tndon laxity that contributes to whole shoulder instability and destructive joint motion on the labrum.
+In our experience, we have found that you cannot simply offer a single platelet-rich plasma injection inside the joint and expect superior results.
+When Prolotherapy/PRP injections are offered here, a patient may expect 30 injections and a comprehensive treatment.
+This type of treatment offers the patient a superior healing program to address the ligament and tendon laxity that contributes to whole shoulder instability and destructive joint motion on the labrum.

-If you have questions about slap lesions of the shoulder, get help and information from our Caring Medical staff
+If you have questions and would like to discuss your shoulder pain issues with our staff you get get help and information from our Caring Medical staff.

 1 Fedoriw WW, Ramkumar P, McCulloch PC, Lintner DM.
 Return to play after treatment of superior labral tears in professional baseball players.
 Am J Sports Med.
 2014 May;42(5):1155-60.
 [Google Scholar]